 And this is why I think there’s something special about DNA groups.
 They are a tool for teaching men what intimacy looks like with one another.
 I’m now in my sixth or seventh DNA group–I’ve lost track–but what I’ve seen, over and over again, is that we need handholds to learn intimacy again.
-We need a structure that pushes to talk about what is going on inside us and get us out of our comfortable defaults.
-Not just behavioral modification that so much of men’s accountability becomes–“Did you look at Porn?
+We need a structure that pushes us to talk about what is going on inside us and gets us out of our comfortable defaults.
+Not just behavior modification that is so much of men’s accountability–“Did you look at porn?
 Dummy, stop doing that.”–but a structure that is teaching us to listen first and speak slowly, with gospel fluency, so that we can each discover for ourselves where and why we don’t believe.

 The culture certainly hasn’t taught us this.
 The idea of men arm in arm or holding hands has been relegated to the realm of eros, sexual desire, while in other cultures it’s as common as water.
 We have neither the models nor the practices for male intimacy.
 Western culture seems to have forgotten this, and apart from the military and team sports, it is more or less impossible to find structures for teaching men how to bond with men.